 Agreed value is not:

-- An amount that doesn't ever change.
-The agreed value for your car will be reassessed once a year at your policy renewal to account for market depreciation.
+- an amount that doesn't ever change.
+The agreed value for your car will be reassessed once a year at your policy renewal and takes depreciation into account.

 Agreed value is: